MileHacker Logo

 Whale Watching

-Kaikoura is famous for its year-round sperm whale encounters.
+Kaikoura is renowned for its year-round sperm whale encounters.
 These magnificent, deep-diving whales reside in the Kaikoura Canyon, making sightings consistently possible.
 Other species like Humpback, Blue, and Southern Right whales are seasonal visitors, adding to the diversity.
-Dolphin and seal sightings are also common during these tours.
+Dolphin and seal sightings are also frequent during these tours.
 Tours take place on large, stable vessels for comfort and visibility.
 Suitable for most ages and mobility levels.
 Whale Watch Kaikoura is the main and most established operator, with multiple tours daily.

 Dolphin Swimming/Encounters